USS Blenny: 1954–1969

 Operating from Naval Submarine Base New London, Blenny participated from 1954 until the early 1960s in U.S. Atlantic Fleet, North Atlantic Treaty Organization (NATO), and antisubmarine warfare exercises, in addition to operating with a U.S. Navy submarine development group engaged in evaluating new equipment.
 Her primary mission was the development of attack submarine tactics and antisubmarine warfare tactics, but she also test-fired new types of torpedoes.
 During these years, her operations took her as far south as the British West Indies and as far north as the coast of Newfoundland.

 In the early 1960s, Blenny began making periodic deployments to the Mediterranean Sea for duty with the United States Sixth Fleet, alternating between tours of duty with the Sixth Fleet and extended assignments in the western Atlantic Ocean, where she conducted test and evaluation operations and took part in antisubmarine warfare training.
 Sometime in 1969, she was reclassified as an auxiliary submarine and given the hull classification symbol AGSS-324.

-USS Blenny (AGSS-324), foreground, while out of commission in the Reserve Fleet Basin of the Philadelphia Naval Shipyard in Philadelphia, Pennsylvania, in August 1976.